Leaving a Relationship & Family Violence

 - Store a packed travel bag with someone you can trust.
 Include personal items needed to get you through the crisis if you have to leave immediately.
 Be sure to include originals or copies of important documents and any required medication.
 You may want to include something special for your children.

-- Keep spare car, house and office keys, debit and credit cards, and some cash where you can easily get to it at all times.
+- Keep a spare car, house and office key, debit and credit cards, and some cash where you can easily get to it at all times.

 - If possible, get your own bank account and credit cards.
 Try to set enough money aside to get you through until you are able to organize your financial affairs.
 Arrange to have bank and financial statements mailed to a post office box or trusted family member or friend.

-- Find information about local shelters and support services listed on the Abuse Help Lines pages near the front of your SaskTel telephone directory and locate and record emergency contacts.
+- Find information about local shelters and support services listed on the Abuse Help Lines pages near the front of your SaskTel telephone directory and locate and record emergency contacts or visit pathssk.org.

-If there are children one thing you will need to decide is whether you will take the children with you when you leave.
-The law says that where a custody order does not exist, it is an offence for one parent to take the children from the other parent with the intent to deprive them of access to the children.
+If there are children involved, one thing you will need to decide is whether you will take the children with you when you leave.
+The law says that where a parenting order does not exist, it is an offence for one parent to take the children from the other parent with the intent to deprive them of seeing the children.
 An exception is where the children would be in danger of “imminent harm” if they were left at home.

 On Your Own

-Ending an abusive relationship does not necessarily end the abusive behaviour.
+Leaving a relationship where there is family violence does not necessarily end the violent behaviour.
 In some cases violence may even escalate during this period and may continue even after you have separated.
 It is important to take steps to protect yourself and any children.
 You may want to:

 - Contact your local police service about crime prevention programs and ideas to secure your home.
 Change the existing locks and determine other points of entry, such as windows, that need to be secured.
 Let other people know that your abuser no longer lives with you.

 - Get an unlisted phone number.
-Find out about privacy and security features offered by SaskTel, listed at the front of your SaskTel telephone directory.
+Find out about privacy and security features offered by SaskTel, listed at the front of your SaskTel telephone directory, or other service provider.

 - Provide others with a verbal description or picture of your abuser and have a plan to deal with unexpected visits.

 - Take different routes to and from regular destinations.
 Always lock your vehicle doors.
 Stay alert.
-Park in well lit areas.
-Ask a friend or neighbour to escort you.
+Park in well-lit areas.
+Ask a co-worker, friend or neighbour to escort you.

 - Make sure that your children have a safety plan for when you are not with them.
 Review your plan regularly with your children and make changes as needed.
 Keep a list of important emergency contacts close at hand.